 Harper in Gillespie County, Texas — The American South (West South Central)

 Credits.
-This page was last revised on May 28, 2018.
-This page originally submitted on May 26, 2018, by Larry D. Moore of Del Valle, Texas.
-This page has been viewed 46 times since then.
-Photos: 1, 2. submitted on May 26, 2018, by Larry D. Moore of Del Valle, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on September 24, 2012, by Richard Denney of Austin, Texas.
+This page has been viewed 1,400 times since then and 54 times this year.
+Photos: 1, 2, 3, 4. submitted on September 24, 2012, by Richard Denney of Austin, Texas. • Bernard Fisher was the editor who published this page.